Devansh-Ojha/BrowseCheck/README.md

 # BrowseCheck

-Runtime security layer for AI browser agents. **Prevention, not observation:** every proposed agent action is gated by a hook pipeline *before* it executes (`observe -> hooks -> act`).
+Security layer for browser agents. **Prevention, not observation:** every proposed agent action is gated by a hook pipeline *before* it executes (`observe -> hooks -> act`).
 Runs on Browserbase via Stagehand; threats surface live on a dashboard with a before/after scorecard.